 Bamboo in David’s driveway

-Clearing bamboo on David’s family land, to reintroduce curves in a straightened creek
+Clearing bamboo on David’s family land, to reintroduce curves of creek that was straightened by enslaved labor

-In 1933, influential botanist Willard M. Porterfield published an article called “The Universal Provider”, he argues that bamboo constitutes a cultural epoch comparable to the Stone or Bronze ages.
+In 1933, botanist Willard M. Porterfield published an article called “The Universal Provider”, he illustrates bamboo as a cultural epoch comparable to the Stone or Bronze ages.
 He writes:

 “One can not live long in a country where bamboos grow and are used by the people without feeling that bamboo has contributed a great deal to the progress of that people and that the mastery of its uses marks a cultural stage in the development of their civilization.”